We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Additionally, woven fabrics have been suggested as the best option for protecting against allergens.
 Cotton terry is a great woven fabric option for waterproof mattress protectors.
 Not only is it hypoallergenic and breathable, but it can also absorb a lot of water.

-The brand recommends also buying their regular mattress protector for frequent accidents, since it’s much easier to clean and take on and off your bed.
+The brand recommends also buying the regular mattress protector for frequent accidents, since it’s much easier to clean and take on and off your bed.
 It might seem a little overkill to buy multiple protectors, but it can be worth it if you’re trying to safeguard against allergens and frequent accidents.

 Best waterproof mattress protector for bedbugs